Old “Gassy Jack” would be proud.

 The outer edges are still gritty, as Gastown borders the city’s infamous Downtown Eastside, with its shelters for the homeless and drug-addicted.

-But you’re quite safe exploring the main parts of Gastown, day or night.
+But you’re quite safe exploring the main parts of Gastown, day or night – the area sees a mix of daytime shoppers and nighttime revelers.

 And who knows?
-You might even bump into a movie star (Robert Pattinson and Jessica Biel have been spotted dining in Gastown).
+You might even bump into a movie star here!
+Robert Pattinson and Jessica Biel have been spotted dining in Gastown.

-Yes, when you visit Vancouver, you’re going to bicycle around Stanley Park.
+So, yes, when you visit Vancouver, you’ll want to bicycle around Stanley Park.
 (You must do this!)

-But guaranteed.
-You’ll also love strolling about Gastown.
+But we guarantee you’ll also love strolling about Gastown.

 More information

-For more on what to see and do in Gastown, along with the best Instagrammable photo spots in Gastown, see the Tourism Vancouver website.
+For more on what to see and things to do in Gastown, see the Gastown Business Improvement Society website.

 Experience more of British Columbia!